sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

 ITERATURE

 Every dharma samhita is divided into three sections for convenience into ācāra, vyavahāra and prāyaścitta sections.
 The Dharmasūtras and the metrical law books follow the scheme more or less though not exclusively.
 But the digests of dharma have made the division a recognized one.
-In some cases, works are attributed to the same author *e g*, Āpastamba where a group of six chapters forming an independent work deals with daily rites and śrāddha and another group of ten chapters deal with expiations or [prāyas'citta²](# "2The six patalas of Āpastamba on ācāra are being edited by me through the Adyar Library Bulletin and half of it is already published.
+In some cases, works are attributed to the same author *e g*, Āpastamba where a group of six chapters forming an independent work deals with daily rites and śrāddha and another group of ten chapters deal with expiations or prāyas'citta²[^17] and M N Dutt (Vol I, pp 405-423), and in the Anandasrama Collection (No. 48) with the title Smrtināmsamuccayah, (pp 35-45).")The *Smrti* of Yājñavalkya is the standardfor this three-fold division.
+In later metrical smitis this division has been consciously adopted.

+[^17]: "2The six patalas of Āpastamba on ācāra are being edited by me through the Adyar Library Bulletin and half of it is already published.
 The tenchapters on Prāyas citta by Āpastamba, have been printed in the collections of Dharma-Sāstra.
-Texts by Jivananda Vidya-sagara (Vol I, pp 567-584) and M N Dutt (Vol I, pp 405-423), and in the Anandasrama Collection (No. 48) with the title Smrtināmsamuccayah, (pp 35-45).")The *Smrti* of Yājñavalkya is the standardfor this three-fold division.
-In later metrical smitis this division has been consciously adopted.
+Texts by Jivananda Vidya-sagara (Vol I, pp 567-584

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_